 Public Relations Director

-The Philadelphia Athletics squared off against the Kanaweola Athletic Club at the Maple Avenue Driving Park in Elmira, New York for the first-ever professional football night game.
+The Philadelphia Athletics squared off against the Kanaweola Athletic Club at the Maple Avenue Driving Park in Elmira, New York, for the first-ever professional football night game.
 The final score was 39-0 in favor of the Philadelphia Athletics.
 We wonder how many fans stayed for the whole game.

 Albert Einstein publishes a paper in the journal Annalen der Physik that leads to his mass-energy equivalence formula, E=mc²